rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_LN_W1.md

 **Resolution** describes the process of, given a name and a context, finding the object to which the name is bound in that context.

-> Remark: For a name to designate an object, it must be bound to the onject in some context.
+> Remark: For a name to designate an object, it must be bound to the object in some context.
 In other words, whenever names are being used, there is always a context, even if it's implicit.

 ## 2.2 Naming networks